PawelStroinski/EditableStream/README.md

 InsertModeFileStream
 ====================
-FileStream drop-in replacement with insert-mode as opposed to override-mode.
+Stream & FileStream drop-in replacement with insert-mode as opposed to override-mode.

 ### Example code